2023 Most Popular Linguistics & Literature Bachelor's Degree Schools in Tennessee

 Top 10 Most Popular Linguistics & Comparative Literature Bachelor's Degree Schools

-Our 2023 rankings named The University of Tennessee - Knoxville the most popular school in Tennessee for linguistics and comparative literature students working on their bachelor’s degree.
-UT Knoxville is a very large public school located in the midsize city of Knoxville.
+Our analysis found The University of Tennessee - Knoxville to be the most popular school for linguistics and comparative literature students who want to pursue a bachelor’s degree in Tennessee.
+UT Knoxville is a fairly large public school located in the city of Knoxville.

 Women make up 73% of the comparative literature majors at the school.